hummingbird-project/hummingbird/README.md

-# Hummingbird
+# HummingbirdCore

-Lightweight, flexible server framework written in Swift.

-Hummingbird consists of three main components, the core HTTP server, a minimal web application framework and the extension modules.
+Swift NIO based HTTP server.
+The core HTTP server component for the [Hummingbird](https://github.com/hummingbird-project/hummingbird) web framework.

-## HummingbirdCore
+## Usage

-HummingbirdCore provides a Swift NIO based HTTP server.
-You provide it with a struct that conforms to `HBHTTPResponder` to define how the server should respond to requests.
-The following is a responder that always returns a response containing the word "Hello" in the body.
+HummingbirdCore contains a Swift NIO based HTTP server.
+When starting the server you provide it with a struct that conforms to `HBHTTPResponder` to define how the server should respond to requests.
+For example the following is a responder that always returns a response containing the word "Hello" in the body.

 ```swift
 struct HelloResponder: HBHTTPResponder {